Our Investment Account

 - Put money in or take it out when you want to

 You can withdraw your money whenever you need it.
-Keep in mind that the funds are designed to perform over the long term, so taking money out might not maximise your potential returns.
+Keep in mind that the funds are designed to perform over 5 years or more, so taking money out might not maximise your potential returns.

 Keep track of your investments